InftyAI/.github/profile/README.md

 # Hey, this is InftyAI 🪂

-InftyAI community is a non-profit organization focused on building AI infrastructure. **We 💙 Open Source**
+InftyAI community is a non-profit organization focused on building AI infrastructure. **We 💙 Open Source**.

 **All kinds of contributions** are welcomed to the community, like PRs, Issues, New Ideas, Docs, Discussions and more.